dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vmware-explore-2024-insights-session-links/index.en.md

 ---

->Hock Tan's message to VMware customers was clear: "Your Success is Our Success!"
+>Hock Tan's message to VMware customers was clear: "Your Success represents Our Success!"

 ---